-To the Board of Directors and Stockholders of priceline.com Incorporated Norwalk, Connecticut
+To the Board of Directors and Stockholders of The Priceline Group Inc. Norwalk, Connecticut

-We have audited the accompanying consolidated balance sheets of priceline.com Incorporated and subsidiaries (the "Company") as of December 31, 2013 and 2012, and the related consolidated statements of operations, comprehensive income, changes in stockholders' equity, and cash flows for each of the three years in the period ended December 31, 2013.
+We have audited the accompanying consolidated balance sheets of The Priceline Group Inc. (formerly known as priceline.com Incorporated) and subsidiaries (the "Company") as of December 31, 2014 and 2013, and the related consolidated statements of operations, comprehensive income, changes in stockholders' equity, and cash flows for each of the three years in the period ended December 31, 2014.
 These financial statements are the responsibility of the Company's management.
 Our responsibility is to express an opinion on these financial statements based on our audits.